Skip Hire FAQs

 What waste can’t I put in a skip?

-We can deal with all types of waste for you but for some items we need to know about them in advance to advise you on the best method of disposal.
-If you plan on disposing of any of the following items then please contact us and we can help make the arrangements:
+We can deal with all types of waste for you, but for some items, we need to know about them in advance to advise you on the best disposal method.
+If you plan on disposing of any of the following items, then please contact us, and we can help make the arrangements: